kohkimakimoto/cofu/docs/cofu-agent.md

 ## Sandboxes

-Cofu Agent is implemented for executing server management task such as provisioning.
+Cofu Agent is implemented for executing server management tasks such as provisioning.
 Therefore, it provides some addtional functionalities that a general SSH server doesn't have.
 Sandboxes are one of them.

 A sandbox is a directory that is created when a SSH client connected to Cofu Agent.
 The sandbox is a unique directory of each SSH session.
 It is set as the current working directory of a SHELL.

+## Functions

+WIP...

 ## Configuration